christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

   \label{fig:consistency-timeline-notation}
 \end{figure}

-\todo{Work finished to this point.}

-\todo{Rephrase}

 \todo{Denote everything mathematically if sufficient time and if it does not unneccessary complexity}

 <!-- Strong Consistency -->

 \paragraph{Strong Consistency (Linearizability).}

 Strong consistency is, from the view of a client, the ideal consistency model: a read request made to any of the nodes of the replica cluster should return the same data.
 A replicated data store with strong consistency therefore behaves indistinguishably from one running on a single machine.
 A strong consistency model provides the highest degree of consistency by guaranteeing that all operations on replicated data behave as if they were performed atomically on a single copy of the data.
 After a successful write operation, the written object is immediately accessible from all nodes at the same time: _what you write is what you will read_[^read-after-write].
+This is illustrated in \ref{fig:consistency-ordering-linearizable}.
 A client never sees an uncommitted or partial write.
 However, this guarantee comes at the cost of lower performance, reliability, and availability compared to weaker consistency models [@attiya1994sequential; @liu2013replication]: Algorithms that guarantee strong consistency properties across replicas are more prone to message delays and render the system vulnerable to network partitions, if not handled properly.
 Such algorithms do need special strategies to provide partition-tolerance to the cost of availability.

 [^read-after-write]: For this reason, it is sometimes referred to as _read-after-write consistency_ from a client-centric view.

 In the literature, strong consistency is often referred to as _linearizability_.
 To achieve linearizability, an absolute global time order must be maintained [@lamport1978time].
 Each operation must appear to be executed immediately, exactly once, at some point between its invocation and its response [@herlihy1990linearizability].
+This is illustrated in the figures \ref{fig:consistency-ordering-linearizable-overlap} and \ref{fig:consistency-ordering-linearizable-write-overlap}.
 If a write call returns, the client can be sure that the written data is available throughout the system, just as it would be with a single-node system.
 Therefore, consistent data stores are easy to use for developers because they do not need to be aware of the differences between the respective replicas of the data store.

 Strong consistency is mandatory for use cases with zero tolerance for inconsistent states and strong requirements for real-time ordering guarantees, such as